 Can I have a single room?

 A limited number of single rooms are available to upperclass students, and will be assigned to those students requesting singles with the highest GPAs and total credits earned.
-First year students are not eligible for single rooms.
+Freshman students may possibly get a single room if available.

 Once I have entered into the license agreement, is it possible to break the license?